FredrikBorgstrom/smart_arb_translator/README.md

 What is the locale of your source files? (default: en):

 Enter the path to your Google Translate API key file: secrets/api_key.txt

+Which translation service do you want to use?
+1. Google Basic (v2) - Default
+   - Standard translation service
+2. Google NMT (v2 with model=nmt)
+   - Neural Machine Translation model
+3. Google LLM (v3)
+   - Large Language Model translation (requires Project ID)

+Enter your choice (1, 2, or 3) [default: 1]: 1

 Enter the cache directory for translations (default: lib/l10n_cache):